Myroslav Yahoda

-Myroslav Yahoda, sometime transliterated as Yagoda (Мирослав Якович Я́года; 23 August 1957 – 11 March 2018) was a painter, graphic artist, poet, novelist, playwright and set designer.
+Myroslav Yahoda, sometime transliterated as Yagoda (Мирослав Якович Я́года; 23 August 1957 – 11 March 2018) was a Ukrainian painter, graphic artist, poet, novelist, playwright and set designer.
 The "Ukrainian Goya" – with true integrity in his diverse art – was a prominent figure in the Ukrainian underground art scene.

 Biography

 Born to a peasant family, he graduated from school in the village of Girnyk in the Lviv Oblast.
 After school he studied at the Chervonograd Mining College (even though he never graduated), and in 1975–1977 served in the Soviet army.

 In 1980 he came to Lviv, and in 1981–1987 studied in the Ukrainian Institute of Printing (specialization in Graphics Arts), while also painting village churches for a living.

 He gradually entered the Lviv art scene, but remained on the sidelines with his rather secluded life.

-He participated in exhibitions and art events in Lviv, Kyiv, Odessa, Kharkiv, but mostly abroad – in Poland, Austria, Hungary, and Germany.
+He participated in exhibitions and art events in Lviv, Kyiv, Odesa, Kharkiv, but mostly abroad – in Poland, Austria, Hungary, and Germany.
 In 2001 he worked in Graz (Austria) as a fellow of the International Cultural City Network program.
 By the late 1980s, he became a cult figure of the Ukrainian art underground.

 He died in his studio in Lviv on 11 March 2018.